aaronmccollum/aaronmccollum/README.md

 ### What am I learning right now?

-* Working through freeCodeCamp courses
+* Working through The Odin Project
 * How to use Git and Github
 * Computer Science - the CompTIA ITF+ training and certification prep